dgyoungk/ruby-knights-travails/README.md

     - methods:
         - #add_vertex: adds an adjancent Node object to the neighbours array

+### Knight class:
+    - represents the Knight chess piece
+    - attributes:
+        - possible_moves: an array of move combinations that a Knight can do

 ### Board class:
     - represents the chess board (Graph Data Structure)
     - attributes: